chris-ferone/CarND-Capstone/README.md

 # Objective

 The objective of the project is to build a self driving car by controlling its throttle, steering and brakes to navigate on a map.
-The car is equiped with numerous sensors (Lidar, Radar, cameras, etc) that we can access to make it aware of its environment.
+The car is equipped with numerous sensors (Lidar, Radar, cameras, etc) that we can access to make it aware of its environment.
 It is expected to follow lanes, detect traffic lights and objects and plan a trajectory based on pre-set waypoints.
 It should be able to classify “Red”, “Green”, and “Yellow” lights and stop/start/slow down based on the traffic signal.

 Before running our program on Carla (Udacity's self driving car) we developed our code to work in a simulator.
 Even though simplified, it was able to let us quickly test our code without having access to the actual car and sensors.
 The simulator works in a very similar way as CARLA with communication performed through ROS nodes and topics.
 After having optimized our code and our controls in the simulator, we calibrated our commands based on Carla's specifications to see how it would perform on a real car.